 - Check out the resources on the Teaching Assistant Union (PSAC Local 610) website.

 Make sure you have all necessary certification.
 For example, all employees (including graduate Teaching Assistants) must have at the least:

 Your specific role in labs may require additional certificates.
 Please visit Human Resources to learn more.

 - Have a cell phone (set to silent) with you at all times

-- Western non-emergency contact list to help you direct students (i.e. Learning Skills, the Writing Support Centre)
+- Western non-emergency contact list to help you direct students (i.e. Academic and Learning Support, the Writing Support Centre)

 Build a community with other TAs

 - Speak with the course instructor or your supervisor if you have any questions

 - By participating in Centre for Teaching and Learning programming, you will meet Western TAs from departments across the university

 Your first class is your opportunity to introduce yourself to your students, build community among your students and introduce the course and classroom guidelines.
 Explore the resources listed below for planning out a great first day.